pybind/pybind11/docs/upgrade.rst

 ``py::bytes``.
 Starting with v2.7, ``py::str`` exclusively holds
 ``PyUnicodeObject`` (`#2409 <https://github.com/pybind/pybind11/pull/2409>`_),
 and ``py::isinstance<str>()`` is ``true`` only for ``py::str``.
-To help in the transition of client code, the ``PYBIND11_STR_LEGACY_PERMISSIVE`` macro is provided as an escape hatch to go back to the legacy behavior.
+To help in the transition of user code, the ``PYBIND11_STR_LEGACY_PERMISSIVE`` macro is provided as an escape hatch to go back to the legacy behavior.
 This macro will be removed in future releases.
-Two types of required client-code fixes are expected to be common:
+Two types of required fixes are expected to be common:

 * Accidental use of ``py::str`` instead of ``py::bytes``, masked by the legacy behavior.
 These are probably very easy to fix, by changing from